kelu124/echomods/_posts/2017-05-29-Testing-Doj-v2.md

     and raspberry.
 -   Note to self: this config requires a "good" usb power supply.
 It succeded with a 5V 750mA power supply - but failed from USB.
--   @todo Add a documentation server
+-   @done Add a documentation server
--   @todo Display IP on the OLED.
+-   @done Display IP on the OLED.